AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 1. To import a configuration, select **Import Configuration**, then browse to the JSON file that contains the configuration, and select **Import**.

-1. **Optional:** In the **Section Select** field, select the section of the configuration to modify.
+1. (Optional) In the **Section Select** field, select the section of the configuration to modify.
 The default option of `JSON Configuration` shows the entire configuration.

 1. Modify the JSON as needed.
 For configuration guidelines, refer to the specific edge system documentation.